dgramop/openpid/README.md

 ## Examples

+## Known Users

+## License: GPL

 ## Credits:
 OpenAPI is used as a source of inspiration.
 Alyron's async-stripe uses Stripe's openAPI specification and emits Rust, creating an ergonomic and nearly feature-complete SDK with

 The same OpenAPI spec is used to generate documentation.
 Anyone can consume an OpenAPI spec and use it to generate client code in any language.

+PlatformIO has different scope, and is focused on C/C++ embedded devices.
+It doesn't enforce any particular compatbility for sensor libraries though, so finding sensor libararies compatible with your platform/RTOS can be difficult

 ## Sales Pitch & Pipe Dream
 Clean, generated-code can take advantage of a programming lanugage's recent features (like async), be idiomatic to at least some baseline, and guarantee the software developer some level of predictability.